 Treatment of most moles usually isn't necessary.
-If your doctor determines that your mole is suspicious for any reason, he or she will take a tissue sample of the mole to determine if it's cancerous.
+If your doctor thinks a mole is suspicious, he or she may take a tissue sample of it and have it tested to determine if it's cancerous.

 - Surgical shave.
-In this method, your doctor numbs the area around a mole and then uses a small blade to cut around and beneath the mole.
+In this method, your doctor numbs the area around the mole and uses a small blade to cut around and beneath it.
 This technique is often used for smaller moles and doesn't require sutures.

 - Hair removal.
-If you have a hair growing from a mole, it may be possible to clip it close to the skin's surface.
-Dermatologists also can permanently remove the hair and the mole.
+If you have a hair growing from a mole, you might try clipping it close to the skin's surface or plucking it.
+Or talk with your dermatologist about permanently removing the hair and the mole.

 Anytime you cut or irritate a mole, keep the area clean.
 See your doctor if the mole doesn't heal.

-- What you need to know about moles and dysplastic nevi.
-National Cancer Institute. http://www.cancer.gov/cancertopics/wyntk/moles-and-dysplastic-nevi/allpages/print.
+- What you need to know about melanoma and other skin cancers.
+National Cancer Institute. http://www.cancer.gov/cancertopics/wyntk/skin.
 Accessed Sept.
-13,2011.
+12, 2014.

 You Are ...
 The Campaign for Mayo Clinic